At parental rights event, Gov. Greg Abbott sheds light on how he’d implement “school choice” policy - NewsBreak

 Texas Legislature gears up to tackle long-standing and fresh issues in public education.
 Here’s what you need to know.

-Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.
 With the legislative session now underway, lawmakers will once again have the chance to tackle issues that have plagued Texas’ public schools since the COVID-19 pandemic hit three years ago, like school funding and teacher shortages.
+And they have a historic $32.7 billion surplus to work with.
+Both the...

 "This is Abbott's Texas".
 Desperate Texans Scavenge for Food in H-E-B Dumpsters During Power Outage